Grants for Good

 An easy applications process.

 We appreciate that it can be really hard work and a steep learning curve when you are starting out a new charity or project.
-A funder that is right for you can often be difficult to find and manage due to demanding applications processes and inflexible funding restrictions.
+Attracting small charity funding from a funder that is right for you can often be difficult to find and manage due to demanding applications processes and inflexible funding restrictions.

 This programme, funded by the John Good Group, offers unrestricted funds that you can use for any of your organisation’s costs, including core running costs, and our applications process is a short and as simple as possible, which is great for those looking to make their first steps into applying for their first funding opportunity.
 We do get a lot of applications though – so please read though our advice section – which will help you give your application the best chance of being shortlisted.